 WBB vs. HARTFORD Photos by Thom Kendall '93

-Morgan Valley begins her fourth year with the Minutewomen after coming to the University of Massachusetts in 2010-11 following two campaigns with the Towson Tigers.
-In addition to her coaching responsibilities, the recent New England Basketball Hall of Fame inductee enters her second season as the recruiting coordinator on Sharon Dawley's staff.
+Morgan Valley begins her fifth year with the Minutewomen after coming to the University of Massachusetts in 2010-11 following two campaigns with the Towson Tigers.
+In addition to her coaching responsibilities, the recent New England Basketball Hall of Fame inductee enters her third season as the recruiting coordinator on Sharon Dawley's staff.

-Over the previous three seasons at UMass, Valley helped the recently-graduated Jasmine Watson become the 19th member to the program's 1,000-points club, as Watson finished her college career ranking among the top-20 all-time at Massachusetts in 14 different statistical categories.
+Over her first three seasons at UMass, Valley helped 2013 graduate Jasmine Watson become the 19th member to the program's 1,000-points club, as Watson finished her college career ranking among the top-20 all-time at Massachusetts in 14 different statistical categories.

 A 2005 graduate of the University of Connecticut, Valley was a member of three NCAA National Championship teams and won a pair of BIG EAST titles with the Huskies during four illustrious seasons competing for the most successful collegiate women's basketball program in the country.
 Valley, who finished with 108 appearances for UConn, helped the squad to a four-year record of 139-8 (.946 win percentage), the best mark in women's basketball during her tenure as a student-athlete.
 Valley was tabbed a Parade and WBCA All-American in 2000 and earned a spot on the BIG EAST All-Star Team in 2001.

 Prior to her time as an assistant coach at Towson, Valley was a member of the staff at the University of New Hampshire in 2007-08, where she was the recruiting coordinator for the Wildcats.